 & Second Opinions

 At David Crumpton, DDS, we are proud to offer dental implants as a treatment for replacing your missing teeth.
 Dental implants have quickly gained popularity in recent years, offering several significant benefits over traditional treatments.
 In addition to restoring the basic functions of your missing teeth, dental implants are stable, more comfortable, and they work to preserve the strength and integrity of your jawbone.
 However, how, exactly, did they come to be?
+On this page, you can learn more about the history of dental implants from your Trophy Club, TX dentist.

 While the dental implants we know and use today are the result of modern research and development, dental implants have a much longer history.
 The earliest dental implants were discovered in the mandible of a young woman and date all the way back to 600 AD.
 The mandible was found with bits of seashell and bone in it where a tooth once was.